 |Battery level indicator.
 You can enable battery percentage (Setting—battery) so that you can read the exact percentage of the battery juice left.
 The status icon may change to full or charging..|

-Of course, when seeing this notification icon, you can turn on ultra power saving mode to extend battery life if you cannot find a charger soon.
+Of course, when seeing this notification icon, you can turn on the Ultra power saving mode to extend battery life if you cannot find a charger soon.

 |Calendar event.
 You will see this notification icon if there is a new calendar event.
 Tap the notification and you will get the details of the event.|